-The best resource for anyone wanting to know more about laws related to the lives of older Hoosiers, such as long term care alternatives, age discrimination, elder abuse, estate planning and more, is a publication titled "Laws of Aging" compiled by the Indiana State Bar Association and the Indiana Bar Foundation.
+The best resource for anyone wanting to know more about laws related to the lives of older Hoosiers, such as long term care alternatives, age discrimination, elder abuse, estate planning, and more, is a publication titled "Laws of aging" compiled by the Indiana State Bar Association and the Indiana Bar Foundation.

-The publication can be downloaded as a pdf for free at www.inbar.org/page/publications2.
-To call and order a paid copy of this resource, contact the Indiana State Bar Association at (317) 639-5465 or toll-free at 1-800-266-2581.
+The publication can be downloaded as a PDF for free at inbar.org/page/publications2.
+To call and order a printed copy, contact the Indiana State Bar Association at (317) 639-5465 or toll-free at 1-800-266-2581.